Differences from Jenkins

 If you install CircleCI on your own hardware, the divide between the host OS (at the “metal”/VM level) and the containerized build environments can be extremely useful for security and ops (see Your Builds in Containers below).
 Ops team members can do what they need to on the host OS without affecting builds, and they never need to give developers access.
 Developers, on the other hand, can use CircleCI’s SSH feature to debug builds at the container level as much as they like without affecting ops.

-CircleCI is a single-page web app that makes heavy use of AJAX, HTML5, and other newer technologies to make the entire user experience fast and easy on the eyes.
+CircleCI is a single-page web app that makes the entire user experience fast and easy on the eyes.
 The CircleCI team also continually refreshes and improves it’s UI.
 CircleCI’s modern UI is very popular with users, so the team will keep investing in it as technology and user expectations change.

 You’ve almost certainly worked with plugins if you’ve used Jenkins.
 These plugins are Java-based like Jenkins itself and a bit complicated.
 They interface with any of several hundred possible extension points in Jenkins and can generate web views using JSP-style tags and views.
 You also have to use plugins to do almost anything with Jenkins.
 Even checking out a Git repository requires a plugin.

 All core CI functionality is built into CircleCI.
 Features such as checking out source from GitHub or Bitbucket, running builds and tests with your favorite tools, parsing test output, and storing artifacts are first-class and plugin-free.
 When you do need to add custom functionality to your builds and deployments, you can do so with a couple snippets of bash in appropriate places.